How Many Different Ways Are There to Create an Object of a Class?

-There are 5 different ways to create an object of the class.
+In C#, there are five main ways to create an object of a class:

 public class Student